garethjmsaunders/digital-code-style-guide/t4-names.md

 * Must begin with the content type name.
 * Content type and short description MUST be separated by a space, hyphen and space, thus: `Content type - Description`.
 * Both content type and description MUST begin with a capital letter.
-* MUST use only A-Z, a-z, 0-9, spaces or hyphens.
+* MUST use only A-Z, a-z, 0-9, spaces, commas or hyphens.
 * MUST NOT end with a full-stop.
 * MAY use abbreviations only if these are well known.